lucpt/screentime/README.md

 # screentime
-Report the weekly time spent at the computer
+Report the weekly time spent at this computer (for Mac OS).